OpenGeoVis/PVGeo/docs/index.md

 * Develop and document geoscientific plugins for ParaView.
 These plugins will take advantage of ParaView and VTK’s Python wrapping and use the Python Programmable Filter in ParaView.
 The advantage to using Python Programmable filters is that they are easily modified by the end user and can be wrapped in XML to create a GUI for its use in ParaView while having the option to directly edit the source code live in ParaView.

     * **Readers:** A reader puts data from files into proper ParaView data structures on the pipeline.
-These are plugins that read common geoscientific and geophysical spatial data files (GSLIB, UBC mesh, etc.).
+These are plugins that read common geoscientific and geophysical spatial data files (GSLIB, UBC Tensor and OcTree meshes, etc.).
 Also make readers that read common raw data files (packed binary floats, delimited ASCII, etc.)

     * **Filters:** A filter modifies, transforms, combines, analyses, etc. data on the ParaView pipeline.
 Plugins that perform post-processing analysis of geoscientific data for visualization.
 For example, filters that build tubes from a series of points that represent a tunnel or filters that take a 1D array, reshape it to 2D or 3D, and make a volumetric model ready for visualization all while adding spatial reference for visual integration.